Publication Ethics Statement

 • Ethical concerns such as plagiarism, redundant publication, text recycling, or data manipulation: Reviewers should pay attention to ethical issues like text recycling, redundant (previously published) texts, appropriateness of approvals/consents obtained, or any indications that data has been fabricated or otherwise manipulated.
 In the event of an ethics committee investigation, they are prepared to cooperate in resolving the complaint as objectively and on time as possible.

-• Confidentiality of manuscripts and not sharing review details with unauthorized individuals: Reviewers should not involve anyone else in the review of a manuscript without first obtaining permission from the JHRM.
+• Confidentiality of manuscripts and not sharing review details with unauthorised individuals: Reviewers should not involve anyone else in the review of a manuscript without first obtaining permission from the JHRM.
 They should ensure their review is based on the merits of the work and not influenced, either positively or negatively, by any conflicting considerations or by intellectual biases.

 • Artificial intelligence and AI-enabled technologies: Reviewers will strictly adhere to Elsevier’s policy for the most transparent and confidential review of manuscripts when using generative artificial intelligence and AI-enabled technologies in the peer review process.